 “What the bloody hell is going on?” asks Kingsley Stewart (Jeremy Irons) at one point during Inland Empire, David Lynch’s last (so far) full length feature film.
-It’s an excellent question, one that anyone watching this three-hour nightmare no doubt has already wondered by this point.
+It’s an excellent question, one that no doubt anyone watching this three-hour nightmare has already wondered by this point.

 Laura Dern is Nikki Grace, an elegant actress up for the lead in a new film, On High in Blue Tomorrows, due to start shooting very soon.
 A strange Polish neighbor (Grace Zabriskie) who lives “just up the way” drops by her California mansion one afternoon and casually but ominously brings up a murder in the film.
 “That’s not part of the story,” Nikki tells her visitor, who insists she’s wrong and throws a tantrum right there in the sitting room, screaming about “brutal fucking murder” and an unpaid bill.
 Annoyed and visibly freaked out, Nikki has her butler (Ian Abercrombie) remove her.

 Nikki gets the part.
 Some weirdness happens, and the film’s director (Irons) tells Nikki and her rugged costar Devon Berk (Justin Theroux) that the film is supposedly cursed: it’s a sort of remake of an old Polish movie called 47 that was never completed because of a double murder on the set.
 The actors are upset but they agree to proceed with production despite the producers’ lack of transparency.